Stefafrontani/ticketing-app/README.md

 This was brought by the secret container / pod we create in docker and kubernets.
 We have to hardoced in the setup file

+# 11 - Integrating a Server-Side-Rendered React App

 ## Docker

 We create a dockerfile to create an image of the client directory, the client app